 - Retention is retaining the exposure yourself.
-Ninety percent of American does not have disability insurance.
+Ninety percent of Americans don’t have disability insurance.
 So they are “self insuring” or retaining the financial loss should they become disabled.

 - Avoidance is the removal of the potential exposure or Hazard.
 An example is homeowner liability claims from dog bites.
 If you don’t want to be sued from your dog biting someone, then manage the dog to avoid the risk – like a high quality fence and keeping your dog inside when possible.

 - To transfer the potential financial loss uses Insurance.
 You should only transfer those exposures you could not afford to a loss such a disability, death, a home or auto liability claims.

 - Reduction is the process to reduce the likelihood of a claim.
 A homeowner can install a fire sprinkler system, smoke detection system and fire extinguisher in their home to reduce the probability of a fire loss or reduce the overall claim.